 This course is designed to help learners understand key concepts, terminology, issues, and challenges associated with the federal government industry, and strategies employed to meet some of those challenges.
 It will identify the main sectors of the federal government industry and its business drivers, and review the key aspects of the federal government business model, its competitive environment, and the current trends in government services.
 Finally, this course outlines some key challenges that this industry is facing and presents common strategies that the players in the industry are adopting to overcome challenges.

-This course was updated in 2015.Learning Objectives
+This course was updated in 2015.

-- Identify the main drivers of the federal government industry
+- identify the main drivers of the federal government industry

-- Match federal government industry sectors with their services
+- match federal government industry sectors with their services

-- Recognize the federal government industry business model
+- recognize the federal government industry business model

-- Recognize typical responsibilities of external companies and their employees doing business with federal governments
+- recognize typical responsibilities of external companies and their employees doing business with federal governments

-- Recognize examples of current industry trends
+- recognize examples of current industry trends

-- Recognize examples of the federal government industry challenges
+- recognize examples of the federal government industry challenges

-- Match the appropriate strategy to address each federal government industry challenge
+- match the appropriate strategy to address each federal government industry challenge